Hunter-aw/bootcamp/README.md

 # bootcamp
-adding all the files from my bootcamp here
+If not seen as a separate respository, all bootcamp porjects can be found here.